basilfx/TRADFRI-Hacking/README.md

 You can use software like [JLink](https://www.segger.com/products/debug-probes/j-link/) or [OpenOCD](http://www.openocd.org) to flash the target.

+## Custom firmware
+The chip is a normal Cortex M4.
+You can flash it with anything :-)

+As a starting point, you could take a look at [this pull request](https://github.com/RIOT-OS/RIOT/pull/8047) for RIOT-OS.

 ## Isolation
 If you plan to leave the board in-place, and run your own light bulb firmware, never connect external devices (e.g. debugger or serial adapter) to a light bulb that is plugged in.
 Due to different voltage levels, you could destroy your devices.